Grid & AbstractGrid

 Ferrite.getcoordinatesFunction

-Return a vector with the coordinates of the vertices of cell number cell.
+Get a vector with the coordinates of the cell corresponding to idx or cache

 source